- How do I schedule a remotely-proctored online exam?

 Screen: The minimum resolution required is 1024 x 768, but 1920 x 1080 is recommended.
 The minimum recommended screen scaling is 100%.
 Dual monitor configurations are not permitted.

 Operating System: Windows 8.1 or higher; MacOS 10.13 or higher.
-NOTE: The following are not supported at this time: Mac OS 13.0 Ventura and higher and Ipad/Android tablets.
+NOTE: The following are not supported at this time: Mac OS 13.0 to 13.2.1 (13.3.1 upgrade required) and Ipad/Android tablets.
 Microsoft Surface or similar can only be used when configured in laptop mode.

 Web Browser: Google Chrome (with latest update installed)